Interalveolar septum

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 Alveolar lumens

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 Interalveolar septa

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 - Capillaries

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 - Connective tissue core

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 - Fibroblast

-The (inter)alveolar septum is the wall between adjacent alveoli.
-This wall is lined by a simple squamous epithelium (type I cells) and septal cells (type II cells).
+The interalveolar septum is the wall between adjacent alveoli.
+It is lined by a simple squamous epithelium of Type I cells and cuboidal Type II cells (septal cells).
 The connective tissue core of the septum possesses connective tissue cells and reticular and elastic fibers.
 Numerous capillaries protrude from the septa into alveolar spaces to facilitate gas exchange.
-Surfactant coats the alveolus.
+The alveolus is coated by a thin film of surfactant that prevents the alveolus from collapsing.

 Alveolar lining: Type I cell >

-A very thin simple squamous epithelium (pulmonary epithelial or type I cell) lines most of the alveolar wall, thus providing the thinnest epithelial lining for gas exchange.
+A very thin simple squamous epithelium composed of Type I cells (pulmonary epithelial or Type I pneumocytes) lines most of the alveolar space, thus providing a minimal barrier for gas exchange.

 Alveolar lining: Type II cell >

-Septal cells (type II) also line the alveolar space although they cover far less surface area than does the simple squamous epithelium.
-Each septal cell can be identified by its frothy cytoplasm, indicative of the phospholipid, surfactant, it secretes.
-The thin surfactant layer reduces surface tension, thus aiding inflation of the alveoli during inspiration.
+Type II cells (septal cells or Type II pneumocytes) also line the alveolar space although they cover far less surface area than do the Type I cells.
+These cuboidal cells can be identified by their frothy cytoplasm, indicative of the phospholipid surfactant they secrete.
+The thin surfactant layer reduces surface tension, thus aiding inflation of the alveoli during inspiration and preventing collapse.

-Septal cells (type II) also line the alveolar space although they cover far less surface area than does the simple squamous epithelium.
-Each septal cell can be identified by its frothy cytoplasm, indicative of the phospholipid, surfactant, it secretes.
-The thin surfactant layer reduces surface tension, thus aiding inflation of the alveoli during inspiration.
+Type II cells (septal cells or Type II pneumocytes) also line the alveolar space although they cover far less surface area than do the Type I cells.
+These cuboidal cells can be identified by their frothy cytoplasm, indicative of the phospholipid surfactant they secrete.
+The thin surfactant layer reduces surface tension, thus aiding inflation of the alveoli during inspiration and preventing collapse.

 Air-blood barrier >

-The air-blood barrier is composed of the simple squamous epithelium (type I cells) lining the alveolus, the simple squamous epithelium (endothelium) lining the capillary, and their fused basal laminae.
+The air-blood barrier is composed of the simple squamous epithelium of type I cells lining the alveolus, the simple squamous endothelium lining the capillary, and their fused basal laminae.
+This barrier may be as thin as 0.5 microns.

 Macrophage >